How Many Days in a Row Can You Work in California?

 What to Do If There Was a Rest Day Law Violation

-Maybe you have the answer to the question, How many days in a row can you work in CA?
+Maybe you have the answer to the question, How many days in a row can you work in California?

 Maybe you’ve determined that your employer violated the law by depriving you of rest days.
 What happens now?